djalbat/reaction-with-style/README.md

 }
 ```
-Other than this restriction, most of standard CSS is supported with the caveat that there is definitely room for improvement in the CSS parser.
+Other than this restriction, most of standard CSS is supported.
 All of the following CSS is fine, for example:
 ```css
   color: ${black};